HOME SCHOOLING IN HOBART AND TASMANIA

 Welcome Relax Don’t Panic

-This website aims to be a first port of call for people interested in home educating in the Hobart or Southern Tasmania area.
+This website was set up for people interested in home educating in the Hobart or Southern Tasmania area.
 Maybe you’re considering home schooling for the first time.
 Maybe you’re already home educating and moving to Hobart.
 Hopefully you’ll find the information you’re looking for.
 And if it’s not here, let me know and I’ll find out for you.

 First Things First